sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

      * Gets an account on an application using the native identity.
      *
      * @param applicationName The application name.
-     * @param nativeIdentity The native identity of the account.
+     * @param nativeIdentity The account's native identity.
-     * @return The Account representing the account or null if not found.
-If more than one found then the first
+     * @return The account or null if not found.
+If more than one is found, the first
-     *         Account in the exists is returned.
+     *         account in the exists is returned.
      * @throws GeneralException wrapping underlying DB related errors */
     Account getAccountByNativeIdentity(String applicationName, String nativeIdentity)